Glass harp: History

 Musical glasses were documented in Persia in the 14th century.
 The glass harp was created in 1741 by Irishman Richard Pockrich, who is known as the first virtuoso of the musical glasses.
 Pockrich called his instrument the "angelic organ" and it was played with sticks, rather than by rubbing the glasses with a moistened finger.
 It was reported in 1760 that, "Pockrich played Handel's Water Music on the glasses."
 His successful concert career was brought to a premature end by a fire in which both the inventor and instrument perished in 1759.

 The composer Christoph Willibald Gluck played the musical glasses.
 He performed in London in 1746, and Copenhagen.
 His instrument consisted of 26 goblets, "filled with spring water."

 The instrument was popular in the 18th century.
 Pockrich's contemporary, Ford, published Instructions for the Playing of the Musical Glasses while Bartl published a German version.
 In 1929 Bruno Hoffmann invented a glass harp consisting, "of 46 individually tuned glasses fixed on a resonant table."

 The Art of Instrumentation

+This information about sustained 'songs and melodious passages' by Kling is incorrect in that if you listen to the Johann Friedrich Reichardt work played by Bruno Hoffmann from the 1960s recording, you will hear quick and clearly articulated staccato notes and runs.